 Fish Passage Restoration Program

-Opening the best habitat to the most fish as quickly as possible
+Opening the best habitat to the most salmon as quickly as possible

 One of the most effective ways to ensuring the survival of native salmon – and the southern resident orcas that rely on them as a food source – is to remove barriers to their habitat.

-We’re working with our partners to remove barriers to habitat that exist on land where we are the stewards, which includes replacing culverts that were built under county-owned roads and trails during the mid-20th century.
+We’re working with our partners to remove barriers to habitat that exist on land where we are the stewards, which includes replacing culverts that were built under county-owned roads and trails but now block salmon from swimming upstream.

 Under the direction of King County Executive Dow Constantine, we’ve increased funding to support work by county divisions – Water and Land Resources, Parks, Roads, and Permitting – to restore access to high-quality habitat at a faster pace.
 We’re also improving the planning, design, and construction of projects to improve the final project and get projects built absolutely as fast as possible.
 Yet we must accelerate our efforts before it is too late for native salmon populations that have been important to the way of life here since time immemorial.